ethers-io/ethers.js/docs/source/api-providers.rst

     // Example:
     {
         // Required unless deploying a contract (in which case omit)
-        to: address,      // the target address
+        to: addressOrName,  // the target address or ENS name

         // These are optional/meaningless for call and estimateGas
         nonce: 0,           // the transaction nonce
         gasLimit: 0,        // the maximum gas this transaction may spend
         gasPrice: 0,        // the price (in wei) per unit of gas

         // These are always optional (but for call, data is usually specified)
         data: "0x",         // extra data for the transaction, or input for call
         value: 0,           // the amount (in wei) this transaction is sending
         chainId: 3          // the network ID; usually added by a signer }